 9 Tips to Avoid Nutcracker Burnout

 Nutcracker, the ballet that brings joy to thousands each holiday season and every other emotion to dancers.
 Whether you do 45 shows of Nutcracker or two shows, November and December can be stressful months filled with holiday themed performances.
-It’s easy to get sick of performing or rehearsing Walt of the Flowers for the 50th time.
+It’s easy to get sick of performing or rehearsing Waltz of the Flowers for the 50th time.
 Here are some tips for fighting Nutcracker burnout.

 1. Get Enough Sleep

 No matter what your performance or rehearsal schedule, it’s always important to get enough sleep.
 Sleep allows your muscles to repair, your short-term memory get stored in your long-term memory, and revive your energy levels.

 The rate of possible injury goes down when an athlete gets more sleep.
 Ideally, dancers should be getting around 8-9 hours of sleep each night.

 2. Listen to Other Music